 And lastly: if there’s something you really want to write, don’t ever self-censor because you think someone won’t like it.
 If you’re enthusiastic about what you’re writing, you’re well on the way to engaging your readers.

-Flash Fiction Judge is FWS member and seasoned lash Fiction judge Gordon Lawrie
+Flash Fiction Judge is FWS member and seasoned Flash Fiction judge Gordon Lawrie

 Gordon Lawrie is the editor of Friday Flash Fiction, which attracts thousands of stories from around the English-speaking world each year.
 The author of three published novels, he is also the founder of the innovative Comely Bank Publishing collectivein Edinburgh.